Insights

 Why This Matters

 Businesses serving the Orthodox community often rely on guesswork.
 National surveys do not capture the behaviors, needs, or cultural realities of frum families.
+Mispar was built to fill that gap.

 Through grassroots outreach efforts and our proprietary panel, Mispar helps companies access real insight into:

-• product demand
+• Product demand

-• marketing opportunities
+• Marketing opportunities

-• price sensitivity
+• Price sensitivity

-• emerging trends
+• Emerging trends

-• cross-generational behavior
+• Cross-generational behavior

-• and community-specific consumer patterns
+• Community-specific patterns

 This holiday shopping study is just one example of how Mispar brings clarity to a complex, diverse, and fast-growing market.